Pair production of heavy charged gauge bosons in $pp$ collisions at LHC: Exclusion

 \section{Exclusion}

-The compatibility of the observed data with expected signals being tested can be quantitatively preformed using statistical analysis.
-Bayesian and frequentest are the two most famous approaches used for this compatibility test.
-In this study Bayesianic approach is used to set Limit on mass of W'.
+The compatibility of the observed data with the expected signals being tested can be quantitatively performed using statistical analysis.
+Bayesian and frequent tests are the two most famous approaches used for this compatibility test.
+In this study, Bayesianic approach is used to set Limit on mass of $W^{'}$.
 This statistic based on Bayes theorem \cite{lab18}.

-This theorem gives the conditional probability of Event A when given B. this probability may relates to the experiment when A is considered hypothesis test.
-In this study A is replaced with new heavy gauge boson W' as a hypothesis test, while B is considered as expected results.
-For hypothesis (Observed data) to be true P (A/B) is the probability in this theorem.

-To set Limits statistical analysis is done for which it is compulsory to choose the parameter of interest.
-The back ground events, expectation of signals and data are used to determine the probability density for this parameter.
-The parameter of interest selected in this study is $\sigma$B, which is also very commonly chosen parameter in different searches of W'that are published. $\sigma$ B is the product of cross section ($\sigma$) of signal (PP $\mathrm{\to }$ W'W') and Branching ratio (B) of W'decay into the required final stat (W'$\mathrm{\to }$ $\mathrm{\tau } {}_{pp\ } {}_{\ W'} {}_{W'}$. this can be done using a method of semi-bayesian ratio that is implemented in root \cite{lab19} by summing all the the channels.
-Different results are obtained for different cross section and efficiency to set limit on mass.
-The standard model like and others limits are given in the table and shown in figure.
-For standard model type the mass of W' upto 445 GeV are excluded.
+This theorem gives the conditional probability of Event $A$ when given $B$.
+This probability may relate to the experiment when $A$ is considered hypothesis test.
+In this study, $A$ is replaced with the new heavy gauge boson $W^{'}$ as a hypothesis test, while $B$ is considered as expected results.
+For hypothesis (Observed data) to be true $P (A/B)$ is the probability in this theorem.
+To set Limits, statistical analysis is performed for which it is compulsory to choose the parameter of interest.
+The background events, expectation of signals and data are used to determine the probability density for this parameter.
+The parameter of interest selected in this study is $\sigma B$, which is also a very commonly chosen parameter in different searches of $W^{'}$ that are published. $\sigma B$ is the product of cross section ($\sigma$) of signal ($pp \to W^{'} W^{'}$) and Branching ratio of $W^{'}$ decay into the required final stat ($W^{'} \to \tau \nu \nu$).
+The limit for the mass exclusion may be calculated by comparing cross sections predicted upper limit by the theory.